Gyuri1/ESA_URL_list/README.md

 Expected Output:
 ====

-After running the script, you should obtain a CSV file named firewall-rules.csv containing the generated firewall rules.
+After running the script, you should see similar output:

    ```sh
 python3 esa_url_list.py